Dhruv883/Etch-a-Sketch/README.md

 # Etch-a-Sketch
 # Created Using HTML, CSS, JS
-#Click on the container to start painting and hover.
-Click on the container to stop painting
+# Click on the container to start painting and hover.Click on the container to stop painting